zelanolab/breathmetrics/README.md

 <img src="img/readme_visualization.png" width="800" />

-#### GUI for Manual Inspection of Individual Respiratory Events
+#### GUI for Manually Inspecting, Editing, and Annotating Respiratory Data

 todo

-## Usage
+## Installation
-First clone this repository and append it to your Matlab path.
+To use this toolbox, simply download or clone this repository and append it to your Matlab path.
+(see Matlab's pathtool function for help)

+## Usage and Demo

-Instructions for using this toolbox (calculating specific features and accessing them) are described in demo.m
+Instructions for using this toolbox are described in demo.m This file has examples showing how to:
+* automatically calculate all respiratory features
+* access them in the data structure
+* visualize them using several methods

+GUI_demo.m contains instructions for using the GUI to manually inspect, edit, and annotate features in the recording.

-To reproduce the figures above, navigate to the breathmetrics directory and run:
+To reproduce the figures above, navigate to the breathmetrics directory and run the following:

 ```matlab
 respiratoryData = load('sample_data.mat');